RomainFallet/home-mailserver/README.md

 [Back to top ↑](#installation-guide)

-Because you might want something more personal than "ubuntu" as a username, you can change them.
+Because you might want something more personal than "ubuntu" as a username, you can change it.
 We will need the root account for that so we will temporary allow root login:

 ```bash